alefcarlos/PlusUltra.Nuget.HelloWorld/README.md

 > It is an example using new GitHub Packages with Nuget packages

-Using Travis CI to delivery a Nuget package with GitVersion.
+Using Azure Pipeline to delivery a Nuget package with GitVersion.